 - 1.1.
-The purpose of this Strategy is to set out a vision of how Abertay will direct its external expenditure on goods, services and works.
+The purpose of this Strategy is, along with Abertay's Procurement Policy, to set out a vision of how Abertay will direct its external expenditure on goods, services and works.
 It provides a framework that ensures that the procurement of goods and services follows a consistent and transparent process whilst supporting the principles of being efficient, effective and socially responsible. - 1.2.
+Abertay's procurement vision is to achieve excellent procurement performance through sustainable procurement practices for the benefit of the organisation and our stakeholders. - 1.3.
 This Strategy recognises and considers the increasingly complex, dynamic and challenging environment Abertay operates in and has been designed to support Abertay's specific procurement needs ensuring that our working practices align with the significant legislative changes that came into force in April 2016.
-This strategy aims to comply with the Procurement Reform (Scotland) Act 2014. - 1.3.
-The strategy also supports the potential benefits derived from the Scottish Model of Procurement1 and takes into account the wider context of the Scottish Government's Procurement Strategy2.
+This strategy aims to comply with the Public Contracts (Scotland) Regulations 2015, Procurement Reform (Scotland) Act 2014, and the Scotlish Housing Regulator's Regulation of Social Housing in Scotland, published in 2019. - 1.4.
+The strategy also supports the potential benefits derived from the Scottish Model of Procurement1and takes into account the wider context of the Scottish Government's Procurement Strategy2.
 This places emphasis on accelerating the pace of change, the delivery of benefits and embedding sustainability in all that we do.
 At the heart of this Procurement Strategy and the Scottish Government's strategy, is the concept of value for money in procurement an informed balance between cost, quality and sustainability.
 The Value for Money triangle illustrates the Scottish Model of Procurement (Figure 1):